miguelalb/arithmetic-calculator-backend/README.md

 6. The client can then poll a REST API endpoint with the unique identifier to retrieve the operation result from the DynamoDB table.
 7. The Vue.js client uses the Axios library with axios-retry to handle API requests and retries, providing a smooth and robust user experience.

 Overall, this architecture separates the calculation logic from the user request and response handling, making the system more decoupled and scalable.
-The use of AWS services such as Cognito, SNS, SQS, Lambda, and DynamoDB provides a highly available and scalable solution with minimal infrastructure management.
+The use of AWS services such as Cognito, API Gateway, SNS, SQS, Lambda, and DynamoDB provide a highly available and scalable solution with minimal infrastructure management.

 ### Why I Chose these Technologies
 The decision to use a decoupled architecture with AWS Lambda, API Gateway, SNS and SQS may seem a little complex, and maybe an overkill for this small project, but it allows me to achieve a **highly scalable, fault-tolerant, and resilient system** that can handle a high volume of requests just like any production system out there.

-- By using a pub/sub and Fanout model, I ensure that my system is maintainable, separated by components that can scale independently of each other, and make it easier to add additional components/functionality in the future.
+- By using a pub/sub and Fanout model, I ensure that my system is maintainable, separated by components that can scale independently of each other, and make it easier to add additional components/functionality in the future without affecting the current system.
-  *For example, I may have a use case where I want to track transactions that users make as 'events' for data analytics/marketing purposes.
-I can accomplish this without affecting any current code and without putting any additional load on the Database.
-Just craft a new service, subscribe it to the topics of interest, and send the events to any marketing system of my choice*.
+  For example, at some point I may want to track user events and send them to another component for analytics/marketing purposes.
+With this design I can accomplish this without affecting any current code and without putting any additional load on the Database.
+Just craft a new service, subscribe it to the topics of interest, and send the events to any marketing system of my choice.

 - With the use of serverless technology I eliminate the need for infrastructure management and get automatic scaling out of the box.

 - Vue.js as the front-end technology it's simple, easy to use and very responsive.

 - By using AWS Cognito user pools for authentication and authorization, I ensure a secure and reliable authentication mechanism that I don't have to manage myself.
-It also provides me with many features I could use in the future such as Social Sign-on, allowing me to focus on the business logic that generates the most value for the application.
+It also provides me with many features I may want to use in the future such as Social Sign-on, allowing me to focus on the business logic that generates the most value for the application.
 - The hosted UI that comes with Cognito makes it easy for me to implement a user authentication flow without the need for building a custom solution from scratch.

 Overall, I think the combination of these technologies provides a highly scalable, maintainable, and secure system that can handle a large volume of requests while keeping development time and operation cost low.